mitodl/mit_lti_flask_sample/docs/tutorial.rst

 The mit_lti_flask_sample is a template for building LTI modules for edX.
 The intent of this tutorial is to show how to:

+    * Exploring the LTI sample template
     * Create a new LTI project from the sample template
-    * deploy the sample
+    * Deploy the sample
-    * create an LTI from the sample
+    * Create an LTI from the sample
-    * use the LTI in a course
+    * Use the LTI in a course

 This is a sample LTI provider for the Flask framework.
 It is one of a series of LTI providers written for popular frameworks.
 Each of these samples consumes